ProfLehman/adventOfCode2023/README.md

 Testing: GitHub Codespaces with Python, committing code to GithHub (ie. this repository)

+Note: Individual input files are removed.Test examples posted for all users on AOC site included

 ## Day 1: Trebuchet (Searching Strings)
 1. Part I search for first and last occurance of digit 1, 2, 3, ...
 9 in string
 2. Part II extends search to include digit names "one", "two", etc.